 Mixed Oxide Fuel Fabrication

-MOX fuel differs from LEU fuel in that the powder from which the fuel pellets are pressed is a combination of uranium dioxide (UO2) and plutonium dioxide (PuO2).
+MOX fuel differs from low-enriched uranium fuel in that the powder used to form fuel pellets is comprised of both uranium dioxide (UO2) and plutonium dioxide (PuO2).
 The MOX fuel will be used in light-water reactors.
 The NRC was directed by Congress to regulate the Department of Energy's (DOE) fabrication of MOX fuel.
 The creation of MOX fuel provides a constructive use for the plutonium resulting from international nuclear disarmament agreements.
-For more information about this fuel, see Mixed Oxide Fuel Fabrication Facility Licensing.
+See also, NRC's Support to U.S. Nonproliferation Objectives.
+For more information about this fuel and a description of the licensing process, see Mixed Oxide Fuel Fabrication Facility Licensing.

 Nonpower Reactor Fuel